JWxiaofa/News-Category-Prediction/README.md

 ## 6. Conclusion

-In conclusion, this model performs pretty well on most categories.
+In conclusion, this model performs pretty well on most categories, achieved 78.3% accuracy with LR model and tf-idf feature.

 A few categories don't get good scores like "COMEDY" and "HEALTHY LIVING", one possible reason is that those categories might be related with some other categories, which could influence the result.